powervr-graphics/Native_SDK/BUILD.rst

 Command line
 ^^^^^^^^^^^^

 Building from the command-line is very easy.
 We provide gradle wrappers, which are used to avoid downloading and installing gradle.
-The wrapper is a small script located in the corresponding ``build-android`` that you are trying to build.
+The wrapper is a small script located in the root ``build-android`` folder.

 The wrapper will automatically download the required gradle version and run it. (**Note**: Using the wrapper is optional; if you already have gradle installed, you can use that instead).

-To build from command-line navigate to the build-android folder and run the gradle wrapper:
+To build from command-line navigate to the root ``build-android`` folder and run the gradle wrapper.
+To build a specific example, specify its module name:

 .. code:: bash

    # Gradle builds have the following signature :
-   # gradlew assemble[Debug/Release] [parameters]
+   # gradlew :[ModuleName]:assemble[Debug/Release] [parameters]

-   # An example of a debug build would be as follows :
+   # An example of a debug build for the Vulkan HelloAPI example would be as follows :
-   gradlew assembleDebug -PANDROID_ABIS=arm64-v8a
+   gradlew :VulkanHelloAPI:assembleDebug -PANDROID_ABIS=arm64-v8a

 The SDK can be built with a gradle (not gradlew) command when installing all the requirements (Gradle 8.13, NDK 29.0.14206865, CMake 3.22.1 and JDK 21).
 Example command (add the --stacktrace parameter for verbose information on any exceptions):